onlinerj/onlinerj.github.io/_pages/about.md

   - /about.html
 ---

-Hi stranger, thank you for visiting!
+Hi, thank you for visiting!

 This is Rajat (a.k.a Roger), an AI researcher and engineer.
 I am currently pursuing MS AI + Software Engineering at Stevens Institute of Technology, NJ.